JWST Observations of the Double Nucleus in NGC 4486B: Possible Evidence for a Recent Binary SMBH Merger and Recoil: Formation of an Eccentric Nuclear Disk from a Recoiling SMBH

 By contrast, NGC 4486B is a much more dispersion-dominated system: as shown in the bottom right panel of Figure~\ref{fig:phot}, we measure $|v|/\sigma \lesssim 0.45$ in the inner regions, increasing only to $\sim 0.6$ at the outer edge of our JWST-NIRSpec field of view.
 In this regime, the degeneracies highlighted by \citet{Cretton.1999} are much less severe, making it unlikely that the strong retrograde signal we find is purely an artifact of the GH parameterization.
 Instead, the retrograde component appears to be an intrinsic dynamical requirement of the system.

 To test the importance of retrograde orbits explicitly, we re-ran our best-fit Schwarzschild models with identical initial conditions but excluded all retrograde orbits from the library.
 This increased the $\chi^2$ of the best-fit model by $\sim 23\%$, and the $\sigma$ map becomes vertically elongated and flattened along the projected minor axis.
 In contrast, the model including retrograde orbits produces a more rounded $\sigma$ structure, in much closer agreement with the observed data.
 Figure~\ref{fig:Schw_Ap} in the Appendix compares the resulting two-dimensional $v$ and $\sigma$ maps: the first row shows the best-fit model with retrograde orbits, while the second row shows the best-fit model with all retrograde orbits removed.
 This confirms that the retrograde component is required to reproduce the kinematics of NGC~4486B.
-The presence of a significant retrograde orbit fraction in the region that appears to be dominated by the END thus offers tantalizing evidence that the disk formed as a result of a past SMBH recoil event.
+The presence of a significant retrograde orbit fraction in the region that appears to be dominated by the END, thus offers tantalizing evidence that the observed END is consistent with formation via a past SMBH recoil event.

 In addition to the recoiling black hole scenario, simulations show that the hardening of an SMBH binary can itself produce a large retrograde fraction in the nuclear orbital distribution: three-body slingshot interactions preferentially deplete low-$L$ and co-rotating (prograde) stars, leaving a tangentially biased remnant in which stable, counter-rotating orbits dominate inside the binary's sphere of influence \citep[e.g.,][]{Meiron.2010, Rantala.2019}.
 Given that NGC 4486B hosts both a flat stellar core and a central SMBH, a binary-scouring scenario provides an alternative explanation for the large retrograde fraction we infer from the Schwarzschild model, offering complementary support for the possibility that the black hole in NGC 4486B is the result of the merger of a binary black hole.